Judeo-Bolshevism: Fact from Fiction

 Starting with government:

-When one refers to the Russian or Soviet “government” of this era, what they typically mean is its Council of People’s Commissars (CPC, also called Sovnarkom): the commissars presiding over specific policy areas like agriculture or defense, along with the chairman, his deputies, and a couple other, minor positions.
+When one refers to the Russian or Soviet “government” of this era, what they typically mean is its Council of People’s Commissars (CPC, also called Sovnarkom), the commissars presiding over specific policy areas like agriculture or defense, along with the chairman, his deputies, and a couple other, minor positions.
 There was a CPC for the USSR along with one per each of the republics.
 Before the USSR’s CPC was established in 1923, however, that of the RSFSR governed the entire state.
 In 1946, the CPCs were replaced with Councils of Ministers (CM) which functioned similarly.

-The USSR’s CPC/CM had a chairman who served as the Soviet Premier, and who has also been referred to as the Soviet “Prime Minister.”
+The USSR’s CPC/CM had a chairman who served as the Soviet Premier, occasionally referred to as their Prime Minister.

 Party